 customer_transfer_created) and will be sent to you via a webhook (if subscribed).
 You will receive subsequent webhooks as the transfer follows the workflow outlined in this article.
 Webhooks will notify your application of a transfer status changes.

 A normal ACH transfer workflow includes the following statuses:

 - Pending: A transfer is initiated and starts off as “pending.”
 A transfer is pending when the money has yet to leave the funding source or it is en route to its destination.

 - Processed: Once the ACH transfer has cleared successfully, it will be marked as “processed.”
 A processed transfer represents money that has reached its destination account—either a balance or bank account.
 For a balance, funds will become available to the recipient, while for a bank account, it may take additional time to become available, depending on your bank.
 Note: “processed” is not necessarily a final state.
 (See “failed” status below for additional context.)

-Between the ACH transfer statuses of “pending” and “processed” there are three other transfer statuses which can occur: “cancelled”, “failed”, and “reclaimed.”
+Between the ACH transfer statuses of “pending” and “processed” there are two other transfer statuses which can occur: “cancelled” or “failed”.

 - Cancelled: If a transfer’s status changes from “pending” to “cancelled”, this means that the transfer was cancelled.
-A transfer can be cancelled by a Traditional CIP Verified account.
 See “Bank to Dwolla network” and “Dwolla network to bank” in the processing times section for available cancellation windows.

 - Failed: If a transfer failed to clear successfully (usually as a result of an ACH reject or return), the transfer’s status will be “failed”.
 Transfers can fail for a number of reasons, e.g. insufficient funds, invalid account number, no account/unable to locate account, etc. Note: in rare cases, a “processed” transfer may later on get returned as “failed”.